 Rather, ecommerce businesses will need to actively anticipate manufacturing and shipping delays.
 Now is the time to tighten up all sales channels and streamline inventory levels to ensure your business knows exactly how much product it has to sell and how long it may take to replenish inventory.
 Burdens on the global supply chain will continue to fluctuate, so remain nimble over the coming months.

-Now roughly 18 months into the COVID-19 pandemic, the current Delta variant surge solidifies that there’s no slow down in sight for supply chain challenges.
-It may take years to repair the damage the coronavirus has inflicted on retail supply chains worldwide.
+It may take years to repair the damage the pandemic has inflicted on retail supply chains worldwide.
 Rather than waiting for things to change, it’s best for ecommerce businesses to adapt and implement new practices to handle this rollercoaster of a market.

 Now more than ever, it’s imperative for ecommerce business owners and operators to remain flexible—even when it seems as though these issues may never resolve themselves.
 Trusted tactics, such as supply chain diversification, inventory forecasting, and contingency plans can help mitigate supply chain challenges to help your business overcome manufacturing delays and product overselling.
 Though not easy, it is possible to overcome supply chain challenges with confidence.